spinnaker-hackathon/gardening/README.md

 Learn more about event logistics, what we'll hack on, setting up your development environment, and more in the [Spinnaker Gardening Days](https://www.spinnaker.io/community/gardening/) pages on Spinnaker.io.
 Got questions that aren't answered here?
 Post in [#gardening-general](https://spinnakerteam.slack.com/archives/CV4A90DPF) on Spinnaker Slack.

 ![Spinnaker Gardening Days Hero](v2Hero.png "Spinnaker Gardening")

+## I missed the event kickoff.
+What happened?
+Is there a video?

+Sad news first: no video, as we had some technical difficulties with our kickoff Zoom call.
+Here's a summary of what we discussed:
+- [Spinnaker Slack](join.spinnaker.io) and GitHub accounts are required for full participation in Gardening Days.
+- To check in to Spinnaker Gardening Days and have your GitHub handle added to the [Contribution Tracking doc](go.armory.io/contributors) and this organization, please use the link go.armory.io/gardening-checkin.
+When you check in, you will also provide the address to which we should send your swag and prize(s).
+- Spinnaker Gardening Days is a hackathon where attendees are forming teams to work on Spinnaker projects of their choice, and/or making individual contributions to the project.
+  - Team projects with output to demo will be judged by our team of experts (on-call gardeners and match advisors), and winners will be chosen in each [challenge category](README.md#team-challenges).
+  - Individual contributions include but are not limited to [the ideas on this list](https://spinnaker.io/community/gardening/what-to-hack/).
+Each contribution is worth one point, and attendees will earn prizes by reaching different [points thresholds](README.md#prizes). __Contributions that are GitHub events will be counted with no additional action from you__ and should appear on the [tracking doc](go.armory.io/contributors) once the batch is processed.
+When you make other contributions, such as community content (videos, blog posts, Twitch streams) and StackOverflow posts, you will need to post your evidence/link(s) into #gardening-general to receive credit.
+If non-code contributions were a team effort, tag all participants in the post so that everyone receives points.
+A few tips:
+    - If you are making __video content__, playlists of shorter videos will earn you more points than single long videos.
+These are easier for viewers to consume.
+    - To write a __blog post__ with the intent of posting it on the [Spinnaker Community Blog](https://blog.spinnaker.io/), it will be easiest to write it as a Medium post.
+Event organizers can get your approved blog posts added to the community blog.
+You are also free to post on your personal or company blog.
+Ping in #gardening-general if you need assistance duplicating an external blog post on the community blog.
+    - The types of content and contributions you can make are not limited to organizer imaginations.
+If there is something you'd like to contribute and it hasn't been mentioned, please share in #gardening-general to discuss eligibility.
+  - Check out the (prize details](README.md#prizes).
+- Big thank you to our compute sponsor, AWS!
+Thanks to AWS, we are able to provide free compute for hackathon participants in a managed environment.
+You can [read more about training and development environments](README.md#training-and-development-envrionments) below.
+- Participants can get one point for filling out the [deployment survey](go.armory.io/deployment-survey).
+Armory will also make a charitable donation on your behalf to the charity of your choice when you complete it.
+The survey is anonymous and does not collect any personal data.
+The questions were developed by AWS and Armory to get more information about how we can improve experiences in using Spinnaker and integrating it with our products.

 ## Attending Events during Gardening Days
 - Stay tuned for upates to the [schedule](https://spinnaker.io/community/gardening/schedule/) of events.